AndreySosnovyy/flutter_pin_code_ui/README.md

 Animations are core features of **pin_ui** package.
 It contains lots of pre-made animations for several scenarios when user interact with your app.</br>
 **Why use animations?** First of all, it looks much nicer.
-Second thing is that they can take user's attention while some async backed requests or other initialization processes will happen in background.
+Second thing is that they can take user's attention while some async backend requests or other initialization processes will happen in background.
 Usually it's done with boring loading indicators or shimmers.
-But a good sequences of cool animations can handle this task much better!
+But good sequences of cool animations can handle this task much better!

 Pin Indicator can be animated in such ways: